List of Nürburgring Nordschleife lap times: The Nordschleife

 The Nürburgring Nordschleife (North Loop) in Germany, with its remaining 20.8 km long old section dating from 1927, is used by various motoring media outlets and vehicle manufacturers for testing.
 Manufacturers publish times for promotional purposes while automotive media outlets usually publish times for comparison and reporting purposes.
-According to Car and Driver, Nürburgring Nordschleife "record-chasing runs are a universally accepted, objective measure of a car’s performance, and shaving seconds gives automakers reasons to grab some headlines."
+According to Car and Driver, Nürburgring Nordschleife "record-chasing runs are a universally accepted, objective measure of a car's performance, and shaving seconds gives automakers reasons to grab some headlines."
 Compared to the current version, the original Nürburgring track was longer and split into three configurations.
 The entire track, the Gesamtstrecke (see map above) was 28.3 kilometres in length, composed of the Nordschleife (22.8 km), the Südschleife (7.7 km), and the Betonschleife – the latter a short 2 kilometer warm-up loop around the pit area.
 The lengths of the two segments, when considered separately, add up to more than the whole, since each circuit also incorporated some parts of the Betonschleife.

 Timing entities

+Official timing by the Nürburgring

 Along with races and timing events under the rules of their respective sanctioning bodies, the operators of the track have instituted official rules as of 2019 that govern the measurement and certification of lap time on the Nordschleife, with measurement over the full length of the track timed with a flying start.
 Timekeeping is supervised by a notary and the vehicles are scrutineered with regard to their series-production state.